 MCAT is a computer-adaptive test that is administered by the AAMC.
 The test is taken by students who wish to pursue Medicine in the United States or Canada.
-The MCAT consists of four sections, which are designed to test the student's ability to perform in different areas of study.
-The four sections of the MCAT are the:
+The test consists of four sections, which are designed to test the student's ability to perform in different areas of study.
+The four sections of the test are the:

 - Verbal Reasoning.

 - Writing Sample.

 Everyone aims at scoring exceptionally high scores in the MCAT but it obviously depends upon your level of prep and your ability to do well in the test.
 Almost all the universities while admitting a candidate consider not only his/her MCAT score but also consider their Grade Point Average GPA.
 A good MCAT score or a high GPA alone would not serve the purpose.
 You must score well in MCAT and as well as secure a high GPA.
 However, even if you possess both, a good MCAT score and high GPA, there might be a chance of getting rejected if you do not reach the expectations of the admission review panel.
 So, it is very instrumental that you study well and try being at the top in all the aspects pertaining to the test and the admission review processes.

 How Is MCAT Scored?

 MCAT is scored based upon the raw scores.
 The raw scores are the score implied by the number of correctly answered questions in any particular section.
 In this test, you can take the liberty of guessing the answer for a particular question if you are not quite sure of, since there is no penalty for incorrectly answered questions.
 The Writing Sample section consists of two topics which are to be answered in essays.
 The rest of the three sections consist multiple-choice questions.
 Let us now first look into these three sections.